dougeby/IntuneDocs/InTuneDocs/DeployUse/use-remote-wipe-to-help-protect-data-using-microsoft-intune.md

 ---

 # Help protect your data with full or selective wipe using Microsoft Intune
 As with devices, at some point, you want or need to [retire apps](retire-apps-using-microsoft-intune.md) you have deployed to PCs and mobile devices because they are no longer needed.
-But you may also want to remove any app data from the device.
-To do this, Intune provides selective and full wipe capabilities.
+You might also want to remove company data from the device.
+To do this, Intune provides selective wipe and full wipe capabilities.
 Because mobile devices can store sensitive corporate data and provide access to many corporate resources, you can issue a remote device wipe command from the Intune to wipe a lost or stolen device.
 Also, users can issue a remote device wipe command from the Intune on privately owned devices enrolled in Intune.

   > [!NOTE]
   > This topic is only about wiping devices managed by Intune.
 You can also use [the Azure preview portal](https://portal.azure.com) to [wipe company data from apps](wipe-managed-company-app-data-with-microsoft-intune.md).

-## <a name="bkmk_wipe"></a>Full or selectively wipe a device
+## Full wipe

 **Full wipe** restores a device to its factory default settings, removing all company and user data and settings.
 The device is removed from Intune.
 Full wipe is useful for resetting a device before giving it to a new user or instances where the device has been lost or stolen.  **Be careful about selecting full wipe.
 Data on the device cannot be recovered**.

+## Selective wipe

 **Selective wipe** removes company data including mobile app management (MAM) data where applicable, settings, and email profiles from a device.
 Selective wipe leaves the user's personal data on the device.
 The device is removed from Intune.
 The following tables describe by platform what data is removed and the effect on data that remains on the device after a selective wipe.